instructure/aws_dcos_terraform/README.md

   description = "the namespace you want to create repos under" }
 variable "repo_names" {
-  default = "my_app1,myapp_2"
+  default = ["my_app1","myapp_2"]
+  type = "list"
-  description = "a comma seperated list of ECR repos you want to create" }
+  description = "a list of ECR repos you want to create" }
 variable "account_id" {
   default = "1234567890"
   description = "your aws account id"
 }
 variable "allowed_users" {
-  default = "bob,lisa,mark"
+  default = ["bob","lisa","mark"]
+  type = "list"
-  description = "comma seperated list of IAM users who should be able to push to the given repos" }
+  description = "a list of IAM users who should be able to push to the given repos" }
 module "ecr" {
   source = "github.com/instructure/aws_dcos_terraform//modules/ecr"